Picking Valentine's Day gifts in Singapore shouldn’t be a stressful affair, thanks to our gift guides for him and her. You’re welcome!

 How much: From $65

-Where to buy: Mondays Made, multiple locations including VivoCity and Centrepoint or shop online
+Where to buy: Mondays Made, available online and at multiple locations including VivoCity and Centrepoint

 Purchasing fragrances?
 Simple, outdated, boring.
 Making them?
 Fun, creative, and a great bonding experience.
 You and she get guided by an experienced perfumer, work with an extensive scent library, and craft a custom scent to take home.
 There’s also a halal-friendly option, so everyone gets to play in this sandbox.
 Make it more fun by creating perfumes for each other instead!